frak-id/frak-indexer/README.md

 This project uses SST for infrastructure deployment.
 To deploy:

 1. Ensure you have AWS credentials configured.
-2. Install dependencies: `npm install`
+2. Setup the secrets required to run the project (check the `iac/Config.ts` file for the required secrets).
-3. Deploy the stack: `npx sst deploy --stage prod`
+3. Install dependencies: `pnpm install`

-(Add more detailed deployment instructions if necessary)
+4. Deploy the stack: `npx run deploy`

 ## Contributing